bluedragonsecurity/bds_lkm/README.md

 <p>
 <b>Activating Reverse Shell</b>
 <br>
-To activate reverse shell, you need to set up a port listener using netcat on port 31337, the do port knocking to your target server (with rootkit installed) on port 1337.
+To activate reverse shell, you need to set up a port listener using netcat on port 31337, then do port knocking to your target server (with rootkit installed) on port 1337.
 <br>
 On your machine, open terminal and type:
 <br>